Kalyn Ponga: 2017

-Ponga was named in North Queensland's squad for the 2017 NRL Auckland Nines tournament in February.
-At the event, he led North Queensland to a quarterfinals berth before being eliminated by the Storm.
+Ponga was named in the Cowboys' squad for the 2017 NRL Auckland Nines tournament in February.
+At the event, he led the Cowboys to a quarterfinals berth before being eliminated by the Storm.
 He scored five tries and was named in the team of the tournament alongside teammate Gideon Gela-Mosby.
 Ponga played his first NRL game at fullback for the Cowboys in Round 3.
 During the game, he recorded two line break assists, seven tackle breaks and 113 running metres in their 8-30 loss to the Manly Warringah Sea Eagles.
 He scored his maiden NRL try in the Cowboys' Round 4 victory over the Gold Coast Titans.
 He was named man of the match in the Cowboys round 8 victory against the Newcastle Knights after scoring two tries.

 Ponga returned to the North Queensland first-grade lineup in their round 24 clash against the Cronulla-Sutherland Sharks.
 During the match, he suffered a shoulder injury.
 He returned two weeks later in the NYC finals elimination loss to Manly.
 In September, he was named at fullback in the NYC Team of the Year for the second year in a row, before being announced as one of five finalists for the RLPA Rookie of the Year award.

 2018

 Ponga was eligible to represent Australia and New Zealand in test football, but confirmed his allegiance to Queensland, and therefore Australia, in January 2018.
-In round 1 of the 2018 season, he made his debut for the Knights in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles, scoring a try and kicking three goals.
+In round 1 of the 2018 season, he made his debut for the Newcastle Knights in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles, scoring a try and kicking three goals.